John Cox (director)

 In 1971 he was appointed as the first director of production at Glyndebourne, to oversee existing productions and create new ones.
 During his tenure he worked with designers including David Hockney, Sir Hugh Casson, Michael Annals and William Dudley.
 The critic Rodney Milnes singles out for mention Cox's Glyndbourne productions of Richard Strauss operas: Ariadne auf Naxos (1971), Capriccio (1973), Intermezzo (1974), Die schweigsame Frau (1977), Der Rosenkavalier (1980) and Arabella (1984).
+His most successful production there, however, was of Stravinsky's "The Rake's Progress" (1975) which had designs by Hockney (his first venture into opera).
+The production was staged eight times by the Festival, the most recent in 2023 - making it among the longest lasting production of an opera.
+It was also seen widely in Europe and the USA.

 Cox succeeded Peter Ebert as general administrator and artistic director of Scottish Opera in 1981, holding the post until 1986.
 In 1988 he was appointed production director of the Royal Opera, Covent Garden.

 As well as Strauss, Cox is particularly known for his Mozart and Rossini productions.